KaleyraVideo/VideoReactNativeModule/README.md

 In case your application already provides the WebRTC framework in a third party module, a conflict may arise when trying to install the depedencies through Cocoapods.
 In order to resolve the conflict you can download and install the Kaleyra Video iOS framework as a standalone package.
-To enable the standalone framework you must change your application's Podfile adding the `$KaleyraNoWebRTC` variable before the first target definition.
+To enable the standalone framework you must change your application's Podfile declaring the `$KaleyraNoWebRTC` variable before the first target definition.
+You can give whatever value you want to the variable as long as it is defined before the target definitions.

 ```ruby
 platform :ios, min_ios_version_supported